Accessible and Inclusive Parks in the Des Moines Metro

 Winterset City Park

-Inclusive: Construction started on a new all inclusive playground via Winterset Parks and Recreation and Winterset Rotary.
-Their restrooms have already been remodeled and are open.
-This is one of the first park in Iowa to have a height adjustable changing table that can fit children through adults.
-This is significant as it allows those with disabilities improved ability to transfer from a wheelchair and the space and safety to receive bathroom cares.
+Inclusive: This new all-inclusive playground via Winterset Parks and Recreation and Winterset Rotary just opened in Spring 2024.
+This is one of the first parks in Iowa to have a height-adjustable changing table that can fit children through adults.
+This is significant as it allows individuals to transfer more safely and easily from a wheelchair and provides more space and safety for bathroom care.

 Madrid